phbradley/ADAPT/README.md

 ## the pipeline scripts

-The ADAPT pipeline consists of a set of scripts that call the independent neural network tools Alphafold2, ProteinMPNN, and (optionally for design ranking) RFantibody.
+The ADAPT pipeline consists of a set of Python scripts that call the independent neural network tools Alphafold2, ProteinMPNN, and (optionally for design ranking) RFantibody.
 To run the scripts, you will need to create a Python environment which satisfies the requirements in `requirements.txt`.
 We recommend that you